Association football culture: Accessories

-This scarf wall is usually accompanied by the singing of a club anthem, such as "You'll Never Walk Alone" at Liverpool F.C. or national anthem, such as "La Marseillaise" at France national football team.
+The wearing of football kits has been a significant part of football fan culture since the 1973–74 season, when Leeds United's replica kit, made by Admiral, was sold to football fans for the first time.
+By the late 1990s, this had become a common part of global fan culture.
+A similar series of events saw scarves become a prominent accessory; having been first introduced in the 1930s, they became much more prominent in England in the 1960s and 70s.
+These accessories replaced more traditional fan accessories, such as rosettes and rattles.

 Fair Play

 Fair Play is the name of a FIFA programme which aims to increase sportsmanship as well as prevent discrimination in the game of football.
 This also involves programmes to reduce racism in the game.
 The programme extends to outside of football, in trying to support charities and other organisations which improve conditions around the world.
 The principles of the Fair Play programme can be summarised as follows: